spilman6/courses/pages/version-control-essentials/creating-local-repos.md

     </div>
 </details>

-> [!CAUTION] For windows users, you're probably used to using `Ctrl` + `V` to paste text.
-In Git Bash, this will probably lead to an error.
-Instead, right-click in the terminal and select "Paste" from the context menu.
-You can also use the `Shift` + `Insert` shortcut.
-However, on many laptops, you'll also need to press the `Fn` key at the same time, or it may not work at all.

 ## Staging Changes

 Before you can commit changes to your repository, you need to stage them.
 This tells Git which files you want to commit.